mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 ## Tips

-Use mapps:code logs to connect to the live logs of an instance
+Use mapps code:logs to connect to the live logs of an instance

 Example logs: